terrywbrady/TutorialSolrAdmin/PITCHME.md

 ### Our Custom Solr App

 - DigitalGeorgetown
-  - DSpace has collected 12 million records over the past 7 years
+  - DSpace has collected 31 million records over the past 7 years
+    - With simple bot filtering: 22 million
   - Stats Queries are relatively fast considering the volume

 +++